 Tulbaghia is a small genus of about 20 species from southern Africa.
 The genus is very closely related to Allium, and thus a member of the former Alliaceae family now included in Amaryllidaceae.
 Typically the Tulbaghia species are modest, unassuming plants with small flowers, grassy foliage, sometimes with a pungent skunky or alliaceous scent to the robust rhizomatous rootstalks as well as the foliage in some species.
 A few species are reportedly hardy in the UK, such as Tulbaghia violacea, T. cominsii, T. acutiloba, T. natalensis, and T. montana, although most are rather tender and are best grown as warm greenhouse plants.
 Many species have intensely perfumed blooms, while at least one species exhibits a foetid aroma.
 Flowers have a characteristic corona structure.

-Tulbaghia acutiloba is found on dry rocky grassland in the Eastern Cape.
+Tulbaghia acutiloba Harv. is found on dry rocky grassland in the Eastern Cape.
 It has green recurved flowers with a fleshy orange to reddish brown ring and is sweetly scented in the evening.
 The scent can be carried a distance in the air under certain environmental conditions.
 The corona is half as long as the flowers and the tepals are often very reflexed.
 The leaves are up to 4-5 mm wide.
 It is similar to Tulbaghia cernua, but has narrower leaves and smaller flowers and a corona with indistinct lobes.
 The species is mostly summer growing and winter dormant.
 In very mild winters, the leaves will stay on the plant.
 It can flower several times a year.
 It takes 3 years to bloom this species from seed.

 The photos below were taken by Nhu Nguyen of plants in cultivation.
 Photo 4 & 5 show the extensive root system of this species.